Something happened to me a while back. Tell me if this sounds familiar:

 More importantly, What do my answers mean?
 How is this supposed to relate to my actual job?
 And what about the rest of my life?

 After answering dozens or maybe hundreds of baffling questions, you finally finish and await your results.

 And when your results finally arrive, they are comically underwhelming.

 After all of your answers to those confusing and tedious questions, the results boil your entire personality down to a couple of numbers, a color, four letters, or some other awful oversimplification.
 That's it!?

 But wait, you think, maybe this is based on some real research somewhere.
 So you look up the test and the company that made the test and ... nope.
 No references, no scientific research, no explanation of how the results work.

 For someone with a genuine interest in personality, it's a huge disappointment.
 And it's not just you.

-As I talked to more friends and co-workers, I learned that almost everyone had taken some personality assessment at work.
+After this happened to me, I talked to many friends and co-workers about it.
+I learned that almost everyone had taken some personality assessment at work.
 However, almost everyone was deeply skeptical of the entire process and results.
-And they should be!

 So, I started building TraitLab.